What is a LAN monitor?

 The monitoring functions of Pandora NMS is based on SNMP procedures.
 Your central network manager node will poll the system constantly to keep track of device statuses.
 Standard SNMP alerts report critical conditions as they arise without waiting for a status request from the network manager.
 The Pandora engine is able to communicate with devices using SNMPv1, v2c, and v3.

-Zenoss Core is an open source network monitoring system that you can install for free.
-There are two paid versions of this network monitoring and analyzing software.
+Zenoss Core is an open-source network monitoring system that you can install for free.
+There are two paid versions of this real-time network monitoring and analyzing software.
 You can get an onsite version, which is called Zenoss Service Dynamics, or you can have a managed cloud-based service, called Zenoss-as-a-service.